OCHA-DAP/pa-anticipatory-action/analyses/ethiopia/README.md

 The activation of the trigger is described in [this impact story](https://centre.humdata.org/predicting-drought-related-food-insecurity-in-ethiopia/).

 ## Overview of analysis
-As of January 2021, the framework makes use of IPC analysis provided by FewsNet and Global IPC as well as seasonal precipitation forecasts provided by National Meteorological Agency (NMA) Ethiopia, ICPAC, IRI, and NMME.
+The framework makes use of IPC analysis provided by FewsNet and IPC global as well as seasonal precipitation forecasts provided by National Meteorological Agency (NMA) Ethiopia, ICPAC, IRI, and NMME.

-This folder contains notebooks to analyze historical IPC levels from both sources.
+For the food insecurity part, this folder contains notebooks to analyze historical IPC levels from both sources.
 This analysis was used to determine the criteria.
 The `src` folder contains the scripts that retrieve the raw data and process it.
 The scripts compute the percentage of population in each IPC phase and whether the food insecurity criterium is met.